These Homes Embrace Structural Elegance and Simplicity of Form

 Fueled by the British Arts and Crafts Movement in the 1800s that rejected the ornate and elaborate designs of the Victorian Era, the United States created its own Arts and Crafts style.
 Spearheaded by Gustav Stickley, a furniture company owner who published a magazine called The Craftsman, the American Movement mimicked the British Movement’s ideals of simplicity, craftsmanship and good design.

 These same principles motivated Frank Lloyd Wright and the Chicago Group to create the Prairie School, the new architectural design suited to American lifestyles.
-Inspired by the wide plains and flat landscape of the country, Wright developed a style defined by open floors, dramatic horizontal lines, craftsmanship, solid construction, restraint in decoration, and integration with nature.
+Inspired by the countrys wide plains and flat landscape, Wright developed a style defined by open floors, dramatic horizontal lines, craftsmanship, solid construction, restraint in decoration, and integration with nature.

 Moving into the 21st century, we find that the ideas of simplicity and minimalism, elegance, link to the indoors and outdoors, use of natural materials, and open plans still live in Modern house plans.
 It’s not far-fetched to say that the concepts of Scandinavian architecture that made their way into Modern house styles were derived from the ideals of the Arts and Crafts Movement and the Prairie School.